 - Roasting: coffee that’s sold as organic, has to be roasted in a roaster that has only been used to roast organic beans.

 Organic beans are free of additives and harmful chemicals.
-Organically grown coffee has a higher mineral, vitamin, and antioxidant content as well.
+Coffee that’s growing organically, has a higher mineral, vitamin, and antioxidant content as well.

-Organic coffee is a shade-grown crop.
+Most of the organic crop is shade-grown.
 No forests have been cut down to make space for the coffee crop, no animals or insects lost their original habitats.

-These two methods also make the best tasting coffee, where you lose the caffeine but don’t have to compromise the flavor while staying true to organic coffee.
+These two methods also make the best tasting coffee, where you lose the caffeine but don’t have to compromise the flavor while staying true to keeping it coffee.

 Where to buy organic coffee beans?

-Nowadays, getting your hands on organic beans isn’t as difficult as it used to be.
-Also, these beans won’t completely break your wallet; most coffee brands have their own organic products at a reasonable cost.
+Nowadays, finding organic beans isn’t as difficult as it used to be.
+Many brands have diversified their selection, from regular coffee to organic beans at a reasonable cost.

 Getting your hands on quality and affordable organic beans is much more accessible than it used to be.
 Ever since organic has gone mainstream, more coffee brands started selling their own organic blends.

-Not all beans are certified organic because many of them come from famers who can’t afford to pay for pricey labels and certifications.
-Still, many premium coffee brands only work with organic beans (officially certified or not).
-While there are numerous options when it comes to choosing a brand, there are a few that go an extra mile in providing the highest quality beans at the moment.
+Not all organic beans are certified because small farmers can’t afford to pay for pricey labels and certifications.
+But many premium coffee brands only work with organic beans (officially certified or not), choosing small suppliers, family-run businesses, with Fair-Trade practices, and wages.
+As you can see from the list above, there are many high-quality options when it comes to the best organic coffee beans and brands.

 Spirit Animal Coffee produces high-quality and healthy products that are perfect for anyone who looks after their own health and makes environmentally friendly choices.
 SAC coffee is low acid and it promotes itself as an extremely healthy option.
 It boasts impressive certifications; to make it all even better, they test their coffee for mycotoxins.